gazebosim/gz-sensors/Migration.md

 1. The `ignition:type` SDF attribute is deprecated and will be removed.
      Please use `gz:type` instead.

+1. The shared libraries have `gz` where there used to be `ignition`.
+  1. Using the un-migrated version is still possible due to tick-tocks, but will be removed in future versions.

 1. **CameraSensor**: the default anti-aliasing value has changed from `2` to `4`.

 * The project name has been changed to use the `gz-` prefix, you **must** use the `gz` prefix!